conan-io/docs/tutorial/consuming_packages/getting_started/use_tools_as_conan_packages.rst

     conanfile.txt: Generator 'CMakeDeps' calling 'generate()'
     conanfile.txt: Aggregating env generators

-Now, if you check the *cmake-build-release* folder you will see that Conan generated a new file called ``conanbuild.sh``.
+Now, if you check that folder you will see that Conan generated a new file called ``conanbuild.sh/bat``.
 This is the result of automatically invoking a ``VirtualBuildEnv`` generator when we declared the ``tool_requires`` in the **conanfile.txt**.
 This file declares some environment variables like a new ``PATH`` that we can use to inject to our environment the location of CMake v3.19.8.

-Activate the virtual environment, and now you can run ``cmake --version`` to check that you have the installed CMake in the path.
+Activate the virtual environment, and now you can run ``cmake --version`` to check that you have the installed the new CMake version in the path.

 .. code-block:: bash
     :caption: Windows

+    $ cd build
-    $ cmake-build-release/conanbuild.bat
+    $ conanbuild.bat

 .. code-block:: bash
     :caption: Linux, macOS

+    $ cd cmake-build-release
-    $ source ./cmake-build-release/conanbuild.sh
+    $ source conanbuild.sh
     Capturing current environment in deactivate_conanbuildenv-release-x86_64.sh
     Configuring environment variables